lmorin-inria/open-webui/README.md

 [![Discord](https://img.shields.io/badge/Discord-Open_WebUI-blue?logo=discord&logoColor=white)](https://discord.gg/5rJgQTnV4s)
 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/tjbck)

+This version of Open WebUI has been modified for only one purpose : the deployment of docker/podman instances under a subpath behind a proxy.
+Several hundreds were deployed behind an HaProxy interface dispatching LLM requests over a GPU cluster running a Slurm jobs Manager at the University of Rennes (RagARennes project).

+Thanks to all the contributors.

 Open WebUI is an [extensible](https://github.com/open-webui/pipelines), feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.
 For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).

 ![Open WebUI Demo](./demo.gif)